suyashimenso/add_file_in_nodeModule/README.md

-# Getting Started with Create React App
+# Add_file_in_nodeModule

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple React application that demonstrates how to add files in node modules folder in a React project.

 ## Available Scripts